morten1982/rrr/README.md

 # License
 MIT -> feel free to fork it => make it better if you want to do this :)

+# to DO
+-> improve the comments highlighting /syntax highlighting in general -> imporve backtab
+-> make automatic an "end" when using loop, if, etc...
+-> visualize brace matching